gbote/gbote/README.md

 For those reading, welcome!
 I am a junior pursuing a Bachelor of Science in Computer Science from The University of Texas at Austin.
 I am also pursuing a minor in Business and a certificate in Computational Science & Engineering.

-* 🌍  I am based in Houston, Texas, United States, but I am willing to relocate within the continental U.S.
+* 🌍  I am based in Houston, Texas, United States, but I am willing to relocate within the continental United States.
 * 🖥️  See my portfolio at [Gerardo Bote | Software Portfolio](http://gbote.github.io).
 * ✉️  You can contact me at [gerardorafaelbote@gmail.com](mailto:gerardorafaelbote@gmail.com).
 * 🧠  I am currently learning ML frameworks like TensorFlow and PyTorch.